 • Once it starts to thicken, turn off the heat and mix the strained bacon back in.
 Let this cool for about 10 minutes.

-• Pour the cooled bacon and onion mixture into a food processor or blender and chop/puree until it is your desired consistency.
-I like it to be thick enough where you can differentiate what is onion and what is bacon, but you can also puree it into oblivion and make it into a spreadable paste.
+• Pour the cooled bacon and onion mixture into a food processor or blender and chop it is your desired consistency.
+I like it to be thick enough so that you can differentiate between onion and bacon, but you can also puree it into a spreadable paste.

-• Transfer bacon jam to an air-tight container (I like to use a mason jar) and let cool.
-Store in the refrigerator until ready to use.
+• Transfer bacon jam to an airtight container like a mason jar and let cool.
+Store in the fridge until ready to use.
 Reheat before serving.

 Notes